ezealot/ez/Words.md

-MVP | Most Valuable Player | The most player that has the most amount of certain statistic preferably K/D DLC | DownLoadable Content | The additional content of a game meant to improve or extend gameplay OB | Open Beta | A Beta launch where everyone is allowed to test the game under some conditions GGWP | Good Game Well Played | Self Explanatory
+MVP | Most Valuable Player | The most player that has the most amount of certain statistic preferably K/D DLC | DownLoadable Content | The additional content of a game meant to improve or extend gameplay OB | Open Beta | A Beta launch where everyone is allowed to test the game under some conditions WP | Well Played | Self Explanatory
 GN | Good Night | Mocks the opponent player when they are killed or shut down STR | Strength | Attribute usually determining the damage performed by a player in a brute force attack DEX | Dexterity | Attribute usually determining the damage performed by a player using special skill weapons like sharp swords or bows